jouinisayf/open-data-portals-irve/README.md

 The data are gathered automatically using the OCPI protocol and then converted into the IRVE schema.
 Metadata are detailed, and the licence is clearly specified.

-Thanks to its aggregation role and strong standardization, this dataset is highly reliable and reusable at a national level.

 ### 9. Bornes de recharge IRVE du réseau VIRTA